How to Sew the Vintage Nine-Patch Quilt Block

 12″ finished block/3 = 4 plus 1/2″ = 4 1/2″ patches

-While you can certainly cut your fabric into 2 1/2″ squares and sew them together, using strips of fabric is a more efficient way to make a Nine-Patch.
+Using strips of fabric is a more efficient way to make a Nine-Patch.
 Fat quarters, yardage, and jelly rolls work well for this method.
 For instance, fat quarters and yardage can be cut into strips of any width to create different Nine Patch quilt block sizes (see measurements above for patches).
 On the other hand, using a jelly roll is a quick and easy method to create 6-inch Nine Patch blocks.
-See our Use-It-Up Jelly Roll Nine Patch post for instructions.

 Instructions